Platane/performance-clock/README.md

 ## Usage

-I recommand using it as javascript bookmark.
+I recommand using it as bookmarklet.

 [installation](https://platane.github.io/performance-clock/installation.html)